 You can use a store coupon with a manufacturer’s coupon.

-When shopping here, you can stack your Publix store coupons with manufacturer’s coupons.
+When shopping here, you can stack your Publix store coupons with the manufacturer’s coupons.

 You can use a Safeway store coupon with a manufacturer’s coupon.